Great Steak Fajitas Recipe for Summertime Grilling

 - 1 tsp onion powder

-Mix all ingredients and store in airtight container.
+Mix all ingredients and store them in an airtight container.

 - One 2 – 3 pound flank steak